flowerinthenight/windows-camera-class-filter-driver/README.md

 ```

 ## Driver setup
 Use the [ccfltr-console](https://github.com/flowerinthenight/windows-camera-class-filter-driver/tree/master/ccfltr-console) tool to install/uninstall the driver.
+It handles the setup in relation to `kthunk.sys`, if available.
 Copy the tool to the directory of the .sys and .inf file.

 ### Installation
 ```